ericcornelissen/shescape/CONTRIBUTING.md

 ### Integration Testing

-The integration tests aim to test the library as it would be used by users.
+The integration tests aim to test the library as it would be used by users, both in CommonJS and ESModule form.
 All integration test suites go into the `test/integration` folder.
 You can run the integration tests using the command `npm run test:integration`.

-The integration tests are duplicated between ESM and CJS as both are supported by the package.
-When making changes to the integration test, make sure to update both versions of the test.

 ### End-to-end Testing